 Hey there, lovely human!
 Thanks for dropping by.

 People regularly ask me when it was that I first discovered my passion for photography and knew I wanted it to be my career.
-The answer is that I knew I wanted to be a photographer way back in high school, but my love of photography began at about age five.
-I don't have a lot of memories of that age, but I vividly remember when I lost my first tooth and excitedly chose a little plastic film camera as my "prize" for surviving such a terrifying experience.
+The answer is: I knew I wanted to be a photographer way back in high school, but my love of photography began at about age five.
+I don't have a lot of memories from that age, but I vividly remember when I lost my first tooth and excitedly chose a little plastic film camera as my "prize" for surviving such a terrifying experience.
 (Ah, the simplicity of childhood.)
 I've had a camera in hand ever since.

 During college, I began teaching myself the technical side of photography.
-My creativity kind of ran wild during this time and I fell in love with photographing cozy aesthetics.
+My creativity kind of ran wild during this time as I fell in love with photographing cozy aesthetics.
 I was especially drawn to props like half-used candles, vintage teacups, and so many books...

 As a "pawrent" to several rambunctious fur-children, ones both here and over the rainbow bridge, I very much understand the importance of keeping those memories safe and close to the heart.